-Column 1 Use Column 2 Definition Column 3 Examples include Column 4 Does not include the following examples Resort complex The use of premises for: (a) tourist and visitor accommodation that includes integrated leisure facilities; or (b) staff accommodation that is ancillary to the use in paragraph (a); or (c) transport facilities for the premises, including, for example, a ferry terminal or air service.
-Island resort.
+Column 1 Use Column 2 Definition Column 3 Examples include Column 4 Does not include the following examples (a) cannot live independently; and(b) require regular nursing or personal care. retirement facility.
+Resort complex The use of premises for: (a) tourist and visitor accommodation that includes integrated leisure facilities; or (b) staff accommodation that is ancillary to the use in paragraph (a); or (c) transport facilities for the premises, including, for example, a ferry terminal or air service.
 Examples of integrated leisure facilities include bars, meeting and function facilities, restaurants, sporting and fitness facilities.
 Retirement facility A residential use of premises for: (a) accommodation for older members of the community, or retired persons, in independent living units or serviced units; or (b) amenity and community facilities, a manager's residence, health care and support services, preparing food and drink, or staff accommodation, if the use is ancillary to the use in paragraph (a).
 Retirement village.
 Residential care facility.
 Roadside stall The use of premises for the roadside display and sale of goods in a rural area.
 Produce stall.
 Market.
-Rooming accommodation The use of premises for:(a) residential accommodation, if each resident:(i) has a right to occupy one (1) or more rooms on the premises; and(ii) does not have a right to occupy the whole of the premises; and(iii) does not occupy a self-contained unit, as defined under the Residential Tenancies and Rooming Accommodation Act 2008, Schedule 2, or has only limited facilities available for private use; and Boarding house, hostel, monastery, off-site student accommodation.
+Rooming accommodation The use of premises for: (a) residential accommodation, if each resident: (i) has a right to occupy one (1) or more rooms on the premises; and (ii) does not have a right to occupy the whole of the premises; and (iii) does not occupy a self-contained unit, as defined under the Residential Tenancies and Rooming Boarding house, hostel, monastery, off-site student accommodation.
 Hospice, community residence, dwelling house, short-term accommodation, multiple dwelling.